EathernetEngineering/os-dev-project/README.md

 # os-dev-project
-Expanding my skills by developing a basic CLI operating system
+Expanding my skills by developing a basic CLI operating system using a monolithic kernel model

 Requirements
 ----